apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     :start-after: [START transform_function]
     :end-before: [END transform_function]

-As we see here, the data being processed in the Transform function is passed to it using Xcom variables.
-In turn, the summarized data from the Transform function is also placed into another Xcom variable which will then be used by the Load task.
+As we see here, the data being processed in the Transform function is passed to it using XCom variables.
+In turn, the summarized data from the Transform function is also placed into another XCom variable which will then be used by the Load task.

 Contrasting that with TaskFlow API in Airflow 2.0 as shown below.